 By submitting Your Personal data to us or by consenting to the processing of Your Personal data You agree to the processing of Your data, including both data storage and data transfer, outside the EU for the purposes set out in this Policy.
 We will take all reasonably necessary precautions to ensure that the processing of Your Personal data complies with all applicable Personal data protection Laws.
 We may transfer Your Personal data based on:

 YOUR RIGHTS AS A DATA SUBJECT

-Right to disagree – you have the right to disagree with the corresponding processing of your personal data, including, for example, the processing of your personal data for marketing purposes or, data processing based on the legal interest.
+Right to disagree.
+In the cases referred to in legal acts, You have the right to disagree with the corresponding processing of Your Personal data, including, for example, the processing of Your Personal data for marketing purposes.

 The State Data Protection Inspectorate